 Sustainable rural development in the Alps first of all has to contend with structural change in mountain areas.
-"Structural change" is understood as a long-term change of fundamental economic structures4.
+"Structural change" is understood as a long-term change of fundamental economic structures.
+For instance: subsistence economv а is transformed into a manufacturing economy, or a regulated mixed economy is liberalized.
 Under the phenomenon of globalization, remarkable structural change has occurred worldwide; its direct impact on the Alps is difficult to assess, however it seems likely to have socio-economic effects, including on demographics, and to lead to some changes in land use.